Our Essential Services

 Driving in Vancouver

-Driving in Vancouver is not that different from any other big city.
-If you live outside of Metro Vancouver, either be prepared to waste precious days each year stuck in gridlock, or do yourself and the environment a favor, and make use of the excellent public transportation system.
+Driving in Vancouver can be draining, as traffic is endless, especially during morning and evening rush hours.
+If you live outside of Metro Vancouver, either be prepared to be stuck in gridlock, or make use of the excellent public transportation system.

 According to a 2017 German study ranking the 50 worst and 50 best places for drivers, traffic in Vancouver is a pain.
 Vancouver ranked 48th out of 100 cities worldwide, and, according to the report, is the worst city to drive in Canada.
 This is primarily because there are no freeways in the metro area.
 This causes the traffic to be stop-start at 50km/h.
 However, Vancouverites are mild-mannered and friendly drivers, they voluntarily stop for pedestrians and rarely run yellow lights.
 Sometimes they even happily drive slowly in the left lane, ignoring the cardinal rule: “Slower traffic keeps right.”